hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `name` -
   A unique resource name for this UptimeCheckConfig.
-The format is:projects/[PROJECT_ID]/uptimeCheckConfigs/[UPTIME_CHECK_ID]. on create the resource name is assigned by the server and included in the response.
+The format is projects/[PROJECT_ID]/uptimeCheckConfigs/[UPTIME_CHECK_ID].